How To Get Rid Of Cat Hairballs (What Helped My Cat)

 The Signs I Didn’t Think Much Of

-Looking back, there were a few signs that showed up before things got bad.
+Looking back, there were a few signs that showed up before things got worse.

 At first, those moments didn’t seem serious.